-The Mission: Manufacturers Caring for Pickens County goal is to reach out to our Pickens County community, to enhance, develop, and enrich our socioeconomic values and conditions to higher and higher levels.
+Manufacturers Caring for Pickens County goal is to reach out to our Pickens County community, to enhance, develop, and

-Tom O’Hanlan, CEO of Sealevel Systems, is the Chairman for Manufacturers Caring for Pickens County (MCPC).
-This newly formed group of business leaders has big goals to improve the economic development climate and attractiveness of Pickens County.
+In 2013 a group of business leaders formed Manufacturers Caring for Pickens County (MCPC) and set big goals to improve the economic development climate and attractiveness of Pickens County.

-Recently, MCPC sponsored an event that gathered together guidance counselors from all the Pickens County schools to learn about job outlooks, training programs, economic development benefits and strategy, and what skill sets local manufacturers look for and hire.
+MCPC sponsors an event that gathers guidance counselors from all the Pickens County schools to learn about job outlooks, training programs, economic development benefits and strategy, and what skill sets local manufacturers look for and hire.
 Manufacturers want and need skilled and educated employees in their work force.
-They can attain these employees through various efforts in cooperation with the School District of Pickens County and Tri-County Technical College.
+They can reach these employees through various efforts in cooperation with the School District of Pickens County and Tri-County Technical College.
 Better education does not only lead to better employees, but better parents, families and societal quality.

-For More Information on or how to get involved with Manufacturers Caring for Pickens County please contact us at [email protected]
+For more information on Manufacturers Caring for Pickens County please contact us at [email protected]

 In The News